Berge-tech/Elk-Stack-Project/README.md

 What is the advantage of a jump box?
 One advantage of a Jump Box is to have a single node for sending network or application traffic across multiple servers.
 It provides a Secure Admin Workstation (SAW) for accessing servers in different security zones.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- Filebeat monitors log files, collect events and forwards them to Elasticsearch or Logstash for indexing.
+- Filebeat monitors log files and collects events.
+It sends the data to either Elasticsearch or Logstash for indexing.
 - Metricbeat collects metrics and statistics from services running on a server then outputs them to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.